Visiting Assistant Professor

 ambivalence and pitfalls of “doing” masculinity.

-real and one notoriously fake—wrestling and warfare show how men and women
+Wrestling and warfare reveal how men and women

 (largely young and working-class) manage violence, emotions, risk, and gender identity in